mebusy/notes/dev_notes/Parallel_Programming_week2.md

  - Example with divergence:
     - If (threadIdx.x >2 ) {}
     - This creates 2 different control paths for threads in a block
-    - Branch granularity < warp size;  threads 0,1,2 follow follow different path than the rest of the threads in the first warp
+    - Branch granularity < warp size;  threads 0,1,2 follow different path than the rest of the threads in the first warp
  - Example without divergence:
     - If (blockIdx.x >2 ) {}
     - Branch granularity is a multiple of blocks size; all threads in any given warp follow the same path.